workflowhub-eu/about/docs/index.md

 ---
-title: Welcome to the WorkflowHub documentation pages
+title: Getting started with WorkflowHub
 description: How to get started with WorkflowHub, including a quick start guide for registering workflows.
 toc: false
 sidebar: false